AhmedMohamedAbdelaty/coding-challenges/02. Chrome Extension/README.md

 ## Usage

 After installing the extension, open a new tab in Chrome.
-You should see the Coding Challenges Chrome Extension page with dynamic content:
+You should see the new tab page with dynamic content:
 - Time and date
 - current opened Pull Requests from the Coding Challenges repository